 - All EMU International students are required to have health insurance.
 You will be enrolled for EMU Student health insurance when you register for classes.
 Find more information about health insurance and waivers and recommended vaccines.

 - Mandatory TB screening may be required for some international students arriving from specific countries.
 Please check if you are required to complete TB testing.
-If required, you must take your test with the EMU Snow Health Center after arriving to United States (failure to complete your required TB test will result with a hold on your student record).
+If required, you must take your test after arriving to United States (failure to complete your required TB test will result with a hold on your student record).
+A certificate of completion may be required to satisfy requirements.
+Please see your International Student Advisor during Orientation for further.

 - To print your EMU health insurance ID card please see the instructions [PDF]

-- If you have questions, please contact the Snow Health Center at email@example.com.
+- If you have questions, please contact the Health Center at [email protected].

 7. Pay tuition and fees